 Firstly, resources and energy should be rationally utilized in accordance with local conditions.
 The eastern region has advanced technologies and talents.
 It can give priority to promoting the technological research of cleaner and low-carbon for the energy system to play a leading role in other regions, such as the technology of carbon capture and storage.
-The central, western and northeastern regions are rich in fossil energy, solar energy, wind power and other renewable energy, which can promote the development of clean energy bases and the efficient ustilization of energy resources, the regions increase the development of wind power and photovoltaic power generation bases in areas such as Qinghai, Gansu and Inner Mongolia.
+The central, western and northeastern regions are rich in fossil energy, solar energy, wind power and other renewable energy, which can promote the development of clean energy bases and the efficient ustilization of energy.
+For example, in order to optimize the energy structure and achieve sustainable development of energy resources, the regions increase the development of wind power and photovoltaic power generation bases in areas such as Qinghai, Gansu and Inner Mongolia.